Tarek-Hasan/Awesome-Daily/README.md

 ## :shield: Security

-- [ClamTk](https://gitlab.com/dave_m/clamtk/wikis/Home) : ClamTk is a graphical front-end for ClamAV.
+- [ClamAV Desktop](https://github.com/ivangabriele/clamav-desktop) : ClamAV Desktop is a graphical front-end for ClamAV.
 It is designed to be an easy-to-use, lightweight, on-demand antivirus scanner for Linux systems.
 - [Kaspersky Virus Removal Tool](https://support.kaspersky.com/kvrt2020) : A free tool that scans and disinfects Windows and Linux computers.
 - [Tron](https://old.reddit.com/r/TronScript/) : Tron is a glorified collection of batch files that automate the process of cleaning up and disinfecting Windows machines. [![][repo]](https://github.com/bmrf/tron)
 - [OPNsense](https://opnsense.org): OPNsense is an open source, easy-to-use and easy-to-build FreeBSD based firewall and routing platform. [![][repo]](https://github.com/opnsense)